Create, Change and Export After Effects Compositions

 Create, Modify & Trim Compositions or Save Still Frames from After Effects

 Here are the 3 most important things you'll be using in the After Effects Composition menu:

 - Save Frame As

-What if you’re in the middle of a project and realize your frame rate is off?
-Or what if a client requests a change in the dimensions or length of a project?
+Need to change the frame rate or overall length of one of your compositions?
+What if a client requests a change in the dimensions of a project?

 To quickly change any of these attributes, go to Composition > Composition Settings, or press: